Iasa-Global/btabok/pages/structured_canvases/PESTLE_canvas.md

 toc: true
 permalink: PESTLE_canvas.html
 folder: structured_canvases
-summary: "Traditionally automation is often thought of in terms of industrial automation, which is a subject in itself."
 ---

 The PESTLE canvas provides and ecosystem view of the enterprise or an initiative.